The Geometry of integrable systems. Tau functions and homology of Spectral curves. Perturbative definition: Deformations of spectral curves

 \ep This implies \bc $\mathcal F_0$ depends only on the choice of the Lagrangian submanifold $\bcycle(\curve,\mathbb Z)$, it is independent of the choice of its symplectic complement $\acycle(\curve,\mathbb Z)$, and it is independent of a choice of basis of $\bcycle(\curve,\mathbb Z)$. \ec \proof Indeed, changing $\acycle(\curve,\mathbb Z)$ with fixed $\bcycle(\curve,\mathbb Z)$ is done by $\alpha=\delta=\text{Id}$, $\beta=0$.
 And changing the basis of $\bcycle(\curve,\mathbb Z)$ with fixed $\acycle(\curve,\mathbb Z)$ is done with $\beta=0$ and $\alpha$ arbitrary with $\delta=(\alpha^T)^{-1}$.
 Both have $\beta=0$ so that $\mathcal F_0$ is unchanged. \eproof

-\br The $\mathcal F_0$ defined in \cite{EO07} is a special case of this construction.
+\br The $\mathcal F_0$ as defined in \cite{EO07} is only a special case of this construction, i.e. a particular choice of Darboux decomposition.
 Indeed in \cite{EO07}, the spectral curve was assumed algebraic, with $\curve$ compact and equipped with a Torelli marking: a choice of symplectic basis $\acycle_i,\bcycle_i$ of $H_1(\curve,\mathbb Z)$. $B$ was choosen as the "Bergman" kernel, the fundamental 2nd kind differential normalized on $\acycle$-cycles.
 The Lagrangian corresponding to the definition of \cite{EO07} is the one generated by all $\bcycle$-cycles of 1st, 2nd and 3rd kind.

 \er